arjunkrishnasr/22MCB0038-text-and-speech-analytics-lab-chatbot/README.md

 Python provides a flexible and powerful environment for implementing text analytics-based chatbots.
 With the help of libraries like NLTK, you can perform text preprocessing, tokenization, and similarity calculations to build a chatbot that can effectively interact with users and provide relevant information or assistance.

-Here are the importannt steps done in the project
+Here are the important steps done in the project

 Import the necessary libraries: